Viðar Ari Jónsson

-Viðar Ari Jónsson (born 10 March 1994) is an Icelandic professional footballer who plays for Hungarian club Budapest Honvéd as a right midfielder,.
+Viðar Ari Jónsson (born 10 March 1994) is an Icelandic professional footballer who plays for Norwegian club HamKam as a right midfielder,.

 Career

 Viðar, who began his career with Þróttur Reykjavík and spent 7 years with Fjölnir, signed for Eliteserien club Brann on 6 March 2017.

 On 18 January 2019, Jónsson signed with Sandefjord for three years.

 On 15 February 2022, Viðar Ari signed a 1.5-year contract with Budapest Honvéd in Hungary.

+In August 2023, he signed a contract with FH from his home country, but just after one month he moved to Norway, to play for HamKam in Eliteserien.

 International career

 Viðar has been involved with the U-19 and U-21 teams, and made his senior team debut against Chile at the 2017 China Cup.